SUMMARY OF RHODE ISLAND'S LINDSAY ANN BURKE ACT

 QUESTION Summarize Rhode Island's Lindsay Ann Burke Act, and describe Connecticut programs that educate students about dating violence and healthy relationships.

 The 2007 Lindsay Ann Burke Act (R.I.
 Gen. Laws Ann. §§ 16-85-1 and 16-85-2) requires Rhode Island school districts to establish a policy for responding to dating violence and educating staff and students on recognizing and addressing such violence.

 Unlike Rhode Island, Connecticut does not require school districts to develop dating violence policies or teach about dating violence specifically in health class; however, Connecticut does require school boards to conduct teacher and staff training on recognizing teen dating violence.
 Additionally, the State Department of Education (SDE) and the Department of Public Health (DPH) are undertaking initiatives to prevent teen dating violence and promote healthy relationships.
 SDE is providing curriculum guidelines for health education teachers to use in the classroom, and DPH is leading the development of a strategic plan to address sexual violence in Connecticut, which includes teen dating violence.

 The Lindsay Ann Burke Act requires each district to develop a dating violence response policy and dating violence education program (R.I.
 Gen. Laws Ann. §§ 16-85-1, 16-85-2, 16-21-30 and 16-22-24).

 Dating Violence Response Policy

-The act requires Rhode Island's Department of Education to develop a model dating violence policy for school districts by April 1, 2008.
-Subsequently, school districts must develop their own policies to address student dating violence by December 1, 2008.
-Each policy must include the following elements:
+The act required Rhode Island 's Department of Education to develop a model dating violence policy for school districts by April 1, 2008.
+Subsequently, school districts had to develop their own policies to address student dating violence by December 1, 2008.
+Each policy had to include the following elements:

 1. a statement that dating violence will not be tolerated,